 Now let’s create our Waybar module and assign it to somewhere on your panel.
 I put it to the left of my system tray:

-Don’t forget the main part of the story: run wl-paste -w ruby /path/to/script
+Don’t forget the main part of the story: run wl-paste -w ruby /path/to/script to trigger the script on every clipboard changes (you

 should run this on boot).